raim/mistrans/decode/README.md

 [`run_analysis.sh`](run_analysis.sh).

-If you are only interested in the downstream analysis and generation of all published figures you just need to download the data (step 3), and can directly used the R scripts called in [`run_analysis.sh`](run_analysis.sh) in your favorite R environment.
+If you are only interested in the downstream analysis and generation of all published figures you just need to download the data (step 3), and can directly use the R scripts called from [`run_analysis.sh`](run_analysis.sh) (step 5) in in your favorite R environment.

 To seemlessly run all scripts you need to follow these steps:

-1. Make sure all software dependencies are met,
+1. Make sure all software dependencies are met (see below!),
 2. Choose a location where you want to store input and output data, and tell the the bash terminal about it: